bbrzycki/jort/docs/source/command_line.rst

 which can be entered at the command line using :code:`jort config`.

 To save job details to database, add the :code:`-d` flag.
-You can specify the session name with :code:`-s`, and have `jort` skip jobs that both are already saved in the database under the same session and have completed successfully via the :code:`-u` option.
+You can specify the session name with :code:`-s`, and have :code:`jort` skip jobs that both are already saved in the database under the same session and have completed successfully via the :code:`-u` option.

 The :code:`jort` tool spawns a subprocess with your command, so it can capture all